safaksrd/aws-devops-2022/aws/Class-Notes Kohort EU/_Safak_AWS_Python_Handson/20201015-Elastic Beanstalk CLI/README.md

 - Enter `aws-elastic-beanstalk-service-role` as `Role name` and click `Create role`.

-## Part 2 - Install and Configure AWSEC CLI
+## Part 2 - Install and Configure AWSEB CLI

 - Open your terminal.